-What should you expect before jaw surgery?
+What should I expect before jaw surgery?

 What should I expect during a consultation for jaw surgery?